partha-bro/study-repo/Web_developer/02-CSS/README.md

 	11. Align Text
 		a. text-align: left/center/right;
 		b. text-align: justify;				=> this is proper look of paragraph

+	11.1: Shadow
+			a. text-shadow: it gives shadow to text.
+				syntax:
+					text-shadow: x-axis y-axis blur-radius spred-radius color;
+				example:
+					text-shadow: 10px 10px red;	//positive value for appear shadow in right and buttom.
+					text-shadow: -10px -10px red;	//negative value for appear shadow in top and left.

+			b. box-shadow: it gives shadow to box.
+				syntax:
+					box-shadow: x-axis y-axis blur-radius spred-radius color;
+				example:
+					box-shadow: 10px 10px red;	//positive value for appear shadow in right and buttom.
+					box-shadow: -10px -10px red;	//negative value for appear shadow in top and left.

 	12. Styling Links
 		a. a:link{ }